voxel51/fiftyone/docs/source/user_guide/using_views.rst

 Chaining view stages
 --------------------

-All of the aformentioned view stages can be chained together:
+All view operations that are covered below can be chained together:

 .. code-block:: python
     :linenos: